-In an effort to expand health coverage to all consumers, the Patient Protection and Affordable Care Act (ACA) created a new online Marketplace, also called a public exchange, where individual consumers, families and small businesses can go to purchase health plans.
+In an effort to expand health coverage to all consumers, the Patient Protection and Affordable Care Act (ACA) created a new online Marketplace, also called public exchanges, where individual consumers, families and small businesses can go to purchase health plans.
 In addition to these exchanges, private exchanges are also available to sell health insurance to individuals and groups.
-This course defines and differentiates the three main types of exchanges and the health coverage and financial assistance available through each, as well as identifies strategies for helping you guide consumers to the type of exchange that is right for them.
+This course defines and differentiates the three main types of exchanges and the health coverage and financial assistance available through each.

 Compares state-based vs. federally facilitated exchanges, as well as the functions and operations of each.
 Also covers qualified health plans, eligibility, health premium tax credits and cost-sharing reductions.